I created a spending tracker product, because I loathe subscriptions

 As I came towards the end of another year, I wanted to understand where all my money was disappearing each month.
 Do I really spend it all on falafel wraps?
 How much did that holiday really cost me?
 Am I saving enough?

-I looked at YNAB, Emma and a couple of other budgeting apps.
+I looked at YNAB, Emma, and a couple of the other trending budgeting apps.

-YNAB wants $109 per year - now, that’s a lot of money for something I just plan to use as a glorified dashboard.
+YNAB wants $109 per year – now, I think that’s a lot of money for consumer software.
+Especially if it’s something I only plan to use as a glorified dashboard.

-Emma is another SaaS (well, an app).
-It has a free tier.
-But these days, I don’t get excited about investing time in an app that could disappear tomorrow in a rug-pull.
+Emma is another app that’s quite well-known in the UK.
+It has a free tier, and some paid tiers.
+But I don’t like the idea of investing time in an app where all the useful features could disappear tomorrow in a rug-pull.

 At this point, I got fed up.